 Since the late 1990s access to information and communication technologies (ICTs) has seen tremendous growth-driven primarily by the wireless technologies and liberalization of telecommunications markets.
 Mobile communications have evolved from simple voice and text services to diversified innovative applications and mobile broadband Internet.
-In 2015, there are more than 7 billion mobile-cellular subscriptions worldwide.
-Globally, 3.2 billion people are using the Internet of which 2 billion are from developing countries.
-Mobile-broadband subscriptions have risen constantly to reach 3 billion while the number of fixed-broadband subscriptions reach more than 790 million during the same period.
+In 2016, there were more than 7.3 billion mobile-cellular subscriptions worldwide.
+Globally, 3.5 billion people were using the Internet, of which 2.5 billion were from developing countries.
+Mobile-broadband subscriptions have risen constantly to reach 3.6 billion, while the number of fixed-broadband subscriptions reached more than 884 million during the same period.